 If your server doesn’t have a lot of storage space, speed and bandwidth, definitely consider hosting your videos outside of your server.
 If you have lots of room on your server as well as tons of speed and allotted bandwidth, but want to host heaps of videos with thousands of visitors, also consider hosting your videos somewhere other than your server.

 On the other hand, if you have a server with tons of storage space, a few fast processors and lots of bandwidth giving you breathing room, you should be able to host at least quite few high resolution videos with no problems.

 If you’re still not sure if you have enough resources to host your own videos, but want to, it’s a great idea to ask your hosting provider’s customer service team.
 They can best help you sort out the best option for your specific needs.

 With the introduction of Gutenberg, it’s never been easier to upload a video and audio into WordPress.
 Now all it takes is just a few clicks and you’re ready to go.

 If you have decided to self host your videos, here’s how to add them to your WordPress site.

 Adding Videos to Your Post or Page

-In a post or page, click the Add Media button, then click the Upload Media tab at the top if you are not already on that tab when the inline pop-up opens.
+If you prefer to use the Classic editor, in a post or page, click the Add Media button, then click the Upload Media tab at the top if you are not already on that tab when the inline pop-up opens.